 What age range is the Museum best suited for?

 The Children’s Museum of Cleveland is the only museum in Northeast Ohio dedicated to early childhood development.
 The Children’s Museum of Cleveland promotes learning through play for all children from birth to age 8.
 With the introduction of all new exhibits, the Museum has a broader appeal for children of all ages and abilities.
 We recommend family memberships for families with children in a wide age range.

 Yes!
 Museum members are a valued part of the CMC family.
-Memberships will soon be available for purchase.
+Memberships are available for purchase.
 Gift memberships are available by calling 216-791-7114.